Red Sparrow: Plot

-Dominika inspects Marta's room and realizes that Marta has been assigned to buy classified intelligence from Stephanie Boucher, the chief of staff to a U.S. Senator.
-When Ivan pressures Dominika about her slow progress with Nash, Dominika claims to be helping Marta with Boucher as well.
-Marta is brutally killed by the SVR for learning about Dominaka's earlier incident with the gangster.
-Dominika is then warned this will happen to her if she fails.
-Dominika contacts Nash, agrees to become a double agent in exchange for protection for her and her mother, and has sex with him.
-Under Russian orders, Dominika travels to London with Volontov to meet Boucher and complete the trade, but covertly switches out the intelligence Boucher supplies with CIA-supplied disinformation.
+Dominika inspects Marta's room and finds she has been assigned to buy classified intelligence from Stephanie Boucher, chief of staff to a U.S. Senator.
+When Ivan pressures her about her slow progress with Nash, Dominika claims to be helping Marta with Boucher as well.

+Marta is brutally killed by Sergei Matorin after Dominika told her about the earlier incident with Ustinov.
+Dominika is then warned by Sergei that the same fate would befall her should she open her mouth about that again.
+She contacts Nash, agrees to become a double agent in exchange for protection for her and her mother, and has sex with him.
+Under Russian orders, Dominika travels to London with Volontov to meet Boucher and complete the trade, but covertly switches out the intelligence she supplies with CIA-supplied disinformation.

-When she leaves the meeting, Boucher realizes that she is being observed by American intelligence agents; she panics, backs into traffic, and is struck and killed.
-Russian agents observing Boucher realize their mission has been compromised.
+After the meeting, Boucher realizes that she is being observed by American intelligence agents, panics, then backs into traffic and is killed.
+Russian agents observing her realize their mission has been compromised.
 Suspected of tipping off the Americans, Dominika and Volontov are recalled to Moscow where they are tortured and interrogated for days.

-Volontov is executed, but Dominika's claims of innocence are eventually believed by Ivan, and she is allowed to return to Budapest to continue her original mission of extracting Marble's identity from Nash.
+Volontov is executed, but Dominika's claims of innocence are eventually believed by Ivan.
+She is allowed to return to Budapest to continue her mission of extracting Marble's identity from Nash.
 Instead, she convinces Nash to relocate her and her mother to America.

 After spending the night with Nash, Dominika awakes to find him being tortured by Matorin for Marble's identity.
-She initially assists Matorin with torturing Nash until Matorin lowers his guard and she kills him, but is badly injured while doing so.
-She wakes in a hospital where General Vladimir Korchnoi, a high-ranking official working with Ivan, reveals himself as Marble.
-He explains that he was initially patriotic, but became disillusioned by Russia's corruption when a bureaucrat he had once offended refused to allow an American doctor to operate on his sick wife.
-He fears he will be caught soon and, instead of dying in vain, instructs Dominika to expose his identity to Ivan.
-Doing so would make her a national hero, and allow her to replace him as a mole passing critical intelligence to the CIA.
-But when Dominika contacts her superiors, she frames Ivan as the mole instead, using evidence she had been fabricating since she first arrived in Hungary, and blaming him for the botched exchange in London.
-Ivan is killed and Dominika is honored in a Russian military ceremony attended by Korchnoi.
+She initially assists until Matorin lowers his guard and she kills him, but is badly injured while doing so.
+She awakes in a hospital where Korchnoi reveals himself as Marble.
+He explains that he was patriotic, but became disillusioned when a bureaucrat he had once offended refused to allow an American doctor to operate on his sick wife.
+Korchnoi fears he will be caught soon so, instead of dying in vain, instructs Dominika to expose his identity to Ivan.
+Doing so would make her a national hero, and allow her to replace him as a mole passing intelligence to the CIA.

+When Dominika contacts her superiors, she frames Ivan as the mole, using evidence she had been fabricating since she first arrived in Hungary, and blaming him for the botched exchange in London.
+Ivan is killed by a sniper during a prisoner exchange while Nate goes along with her plan to confirm the mole's identity, and Dominika is honored in a military ceremony after she returns to Russia, with Korchnoi present at the ceremony.

-Back in Russia, Dominika lives with her mother, and receives a phone call from an unknown person who plays Grieg's piano concerto, which she previously had told Nash was the piece to which she danced her first solo performance.
+Back in Russia, Dominika lives once again with her mother.
+She is now free to enjoy watching a ballet performance at the Bolshoi from the balcony, but leaves just before the end of the closing act.
+The film ends with her receiving a phone call from an unknown person who plays Grieg's piano concerto, which she had previously told Nash was the piece for her first solo performance.
+She smiles.